Land transport of livestock standards and guidelines

 1. Responsibilities and planning

-• These standards identify the people responsible for the care and management of the livestock at all stages of the transport process.
+• These standards identify the people responsible for the care and management of livestock at all stages of the transport process.

 • They identify certain journey planning requirements which must be carried out and require that contingency measures are in place to minimise risks to livestock welfare.